‘Useless at 42’: Did Microsoft use AI to generate an athlete’s obituary?

 Hunter leaves behind his wife, Mary, and three children, Boals said.

 Microsoft is a major backer of AI technology, investing billions into OpenAI, the creator of ChatGPT.
-Last month, the tech giant found itself under fire for posting an Ottawa travel guide, which recommended the city’s food bank as a must-see destination.
+Last month, the tech giant found itself under fire for posting an Ottawa travel guide that recommended the city’s food bank as a must-see destination.
 MSN denied using “unsupervised” AI to create that story, according to the Verge.

 When reached for comment regarding the posting of Hunter’s obituary, a Microsoft spokesperson released the following statement: